-Perhaps too quaint a notion in today’s fast-paced news business, Chris Halsne believes journalism remains a powerful vehicle to give a voice to the voiceless and hold the powerful accountable for bad acts, while creating memorable stories an audience finds difficult to forget.
+Perhaps too quaint a notion in today’s fast-paced news business, Chris Halsne believes journalism remains a powerful vehicle to give a voice to the voiceless and hold the powerful accountable for bad acts, while creating memorable stories that an audience finds difficult to forget.

-AWARDS
+Major AWARDS

 Investigative Reporting

-National Press Club Award, 2018
+National Press Club Awards

-Ann Cottrell Free Animal Reporting
+Consumer Journalism & Ann Cottrell Free Animal Reporting

-Humane Society Genesis Award, 2018
+Humane Society Genesis Awards

-National Press Photographers Association Award, 2016
+National Press Photographers Association Award

 Best Documentary

-National Edward R. Murrow Award, 2005
+National Edward R. Murrow Award

 Investigative Reporting